Founded in 2009, Purpose New York serves as our headquarters.

 A creative at heart, Alexandra graduated from Vassar College with a B.A. in Music and is usually playing her piano in Brooklyn, ruining her hearing at punk shows, or seeking out new folk musicians from her native North Carolina.

 Annie graduated with honors from Providence College, majoring in Sociology and Writing.
-When she is not focusing on social issues, Annie may be found fostering baby kittens, dancing, or doing puzzles, but is more often relentlessly trying to find ways to incorporate cat puns into social impact campaigns.
+When she is not at work, Annie may be found fostering kittens, dancing, or doing puzzles, but is more often relentlessly trying to find ways to incorporate cat puns into social impact campaigns.

 Annjolynn is Purpose's Operations Manager.
 In addition to being a wizard of calendar management, she is a people person and enjoys greeting everyone who visits our New York office, never letting anyone walk through the door without a warm welcome and a smile.